 New!
 Air Conditioning, unlike many listings in Portland, this home has A/C.

 Not a basement, the Tiny House is light, open and feels large even though it's only 250 square feet.
 A mini kitchen, micro bathroom, large living area and little sleeping loft are all in there.
 And along one wall, a 10 foot wide glass door folds open outdoors to a patio and yard.

-You'll arrive, street parking is free, and walk up to the tiny house through a tall private wooden gate, then cross a shared courtyard space alongside the main house.
-Turn the key and you're in.
-You can arrive anytime after 3pm on your arrival day, or into night the as you please.
+You'll arrive, please park on the street its free, and walk up to the tiny house through a tall private wooden gate, then cross a shared courtyard space alongside the main house.
+Enter the code in the lockbox, turn the key and you're in.
+You can arrive anytime after 4pm on your arrival day, or into night the as you please.
 Check in is independent and easy.

 It's a simple house but there are a few luxuries:

--The bed is a double size memory foam real Tempurpedic mattress (super comfortable), and is located in a small loft underneath an operable skylight.
+-The bed is a double size mattress and is located in a small loft underneath an operable skylight.
 The loft does sleep two adults but it takes a night to get used to.
 It's not like your bed at home as the skylight is just a few feet above your head and the bed is open to below.

 -The bedding is all new, a heavy, warm down comforter and pillows.